-In other uniform matters, students report to the deputy principal for their year.
+In other uniform matters, students report to Mr McCulloch, HT School Administration.

 Our school strongly enforces the school's uniform policy.

 In emergencies, the school makes provision for students to be out of uniform.
 The student must bring a note before school and obtain a uniform pass for that day.